isomerpages/iras-taxacademy/_structured-tax-training/terms-and-conditions.md

 9.3 For webinar, payment is to be made within 2 working days from the date of registration.
 Confirmation and Receipt will be emailed to registrant within 5 working days upon receiving payment.
 No invoice will be issued for webinar fees less than $600.

-9.4 Course/webinar fees are non-refundable upon issuance of invoice.
+9.4 Course fees are non-refundable upon issuance of invoice.

 9.5 Receipt will be issued upon request.